Welcome to my practice

-As an educator and keynote speaker, I present locally and nationally at conferences, giving presentations to educators, students, and parents on adolescents and related topics.
-Past topics have included Mental Health in Teens, Teaching in the 21st Century Digital Age, Parenting in the Digital Age, Neuroscience & The Teen Brain, Best Practices in Teaching.
+As an educator and keynote speaker, I present locally and nationally at conferences, giving presentations to educators, students, and parents on mental health.
+Past topics have included Bringin Decoloniality & Privilege Awareness to Faculty, 21st Psychology: Is Decoloniality Possible?, Experiencing Decolonial Pedagogy: Perspectives from Faculty & Students, Discarding the Cloak of Coloniality, Being a Resilient Woman in 2020, Mental Health in Teens, Teaching in the 21st Century Digital Age, Parenting in the Digital Age, Neuroscience & The Teen Brain, Best Practices in Teaching.

-My work with adult individuals includes work with both men and women on a wide variety of challenges including anxiety and depression.
+My clinical work is primarily with adults at this time, and I treat both men and women on a wide variety of challenges from a relational perspective.
+I work most frequently with individuals struggling with anxiety, depression, and trauma-related experiences.
 Anxiety takes many forms including Generalized Anxiety, Panic Disorder, and Obsessive-Compulsive Disorder.
 Depression sometimes presents with anxiety and may take the form of Major Depression, Bipolar Depression, or Dysthymia.
 Trauma, past and present, as well as PTSD are challenges we can face together.
 Personality and relationship difficulties are areas of specialty, as are grief and loss.

 Prior to attending SPU, I attended Seattle University, where i earned a Master’s Degree in Existential-Phenomenological Psychology.
 This degree also required many hours of clinical practice, as well as a deep grasp of the contribution of philosophy to the understanding of human experience.
 My study at SU has significantly influenced my clinical work, bringing depth and richness to my understanding of others and their worldview.
 This training contributed to my work with individuals and families from all ethnic, cultural, religious and economic backgrounds.